AliDeli-77/predictive-State-Estimation-for-Spacecraft-in-a-Halo-Orbit-A-Deep-Learning-Approach/README.md

-# LSTM-Based State Estimation for Spacecraft Rendezvous Control
+# State Estimation for Spacecraft in a Halo Orbit: A Deep Learning Approach

 ## Overview
 This project implements a simulation of a spacecraft rendezvous maneuver using a **Linear-Quadratic Regulator (LQR)** for control.